elasticpath/react-pwa-reference-storefront/documentation/extending.md

 **tmpl.templates.html**

-Templates contain the view's regions whose data is populated by the module's model. `<%= E %>` is the model's namespace, from there you can access its values and view helpers.
+Templates contain the view's regions whose data is populated by the module's model. `<%= E %>` is the model's namespace, where you can access its values and view helpers.
 Namespaces are defined in the module's controller.

 	<div id="[tmpl]TemplateContainer">